JettNguyen/Splitsy/README.md

 #### 3. Update IP in `app.config.js`
 - If you do not know your IP, run ipconfig (Windows) or ifconfig (Mac)
+- Also update IP in ReceiptScanner.js for BACKEND_URL

 #### 4. Start the Application
 ```bash